nicklz/docker_connect/README.md

 Notes:

+Why? because Docker + Windows + Bash is a great way to locally develop websites.
+Docker has greater performance over vagrant / virtual box, Windows has greater UI than mac / linux distros and WSL Bash is better than powershell / cmd

 winpty and git-bash.exe are needed just as wrappers, since you're using WSL you can install git normally and use it within bash.exe (essentially you can ignore these 2 extra programs entirely once installed)